dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 <a name="training-environment" href=""></a>
 ## 2. Training environment

-You can access the code sandbox with the template here:
+You can access the CodeSandbox with the template here:
 [https://codesandbox.io/s/github/dhis2/academy-web-app-dev-2020/tree/master/workshop-1/02-ui-libraries/ui-libraries-task-template](https://codesandbox.io/s/github/dhis2/academy-web-app-dev-2020/tree/master/workshop-1/02-ui-libraries/ui-libraries-task-template)

 It is read-only, so you need to fork it in order to work on it.